What to see in Lanzarote? Where to Stay in Lanzarote? How long to stay in Lanzarote?

-2. Timanfaya National Park, the most impressive things to see in Lanzarote
+2. Timanfaya National Park, the most impressive thing to see in Lanzarote

 If there was only one must-see in Lanzarote, it would be Timanfaya National Park.

-You can see the remains of lava flows which extend over several kilometres.
+You can see the remains of lava flows which extend over several kilometers.

 How to visit Timanfaya National Park (official website)?

-You can drive to the entance of the park.
+You can drive to the entrance of the park.
 It will cost €12 per adult and €6 per child.
-However, from there you have to take a bus as it is not allowed to drive in the entire park by yourself.
+However, from there, you have to take a bus as it is not allowed to drive in the entire park by yourself.
 Once you pay the entry cost, you can join the bus tour for free.

 By tour bus

-On a hindsight, we think this is the best option.
-With the tour bus you do not need to wait in line at the entrance, as they have the priority.
-The bus also takes you directly through the visit of the park, which makes it very convenient.
+In hindsight, we think this is the best option.
+With the tour bus, you do not need to wait in line at the entrance, as they have the priority.
+The bus also takes you directly through the visit to the park, which makes it very convenient.

-There are many tour operator that organize full day trips.
+There are many tour operators that organize full-day trips.
 See here.

 3. El Diable Restaurant, the most unique restaurant in Lanzarote

 Right in front of the restaurant, you can also see the demonstration from the tour guide with the powerful geyser.
-This is the perfect way to finish you visit of Timanfaya National Park.
+This is the perfect way to finish your visit to Timanfaya National Park.